DECTRIS CLOUD SYNC

 1. Overview

-Once installed and configured, DECTRIS CLOUD SYNC works as a daemon (background service).
-It monitors the folders you specify and uploads any new data files to your lab’s current experiment on DECTRIS CLOUD.
+Once installed and configured, DECTRIS CLOUD SYNC works as a daemon (background service) in the local computer or server that hosts your data locally.
+The SYNC monitors folders that you specify and uploads any new data files to your lab’s current experiment on DECTRIS CLOUD.

 The daemon is linked to a specific lab via a license file, which ensures data is sent to the correct location.